satoutahhaithem/traffic-shapping_tasks/WebRTC_Streaming/README.md

-# Real-Time Video Streaming with Traffic Shaping and Measurement
+# Real-Time Video Streaming with Receiver-Side Traffic Shaping and Measurement

 ## 1. Overview

-This project provides a complete workflow for testing real-time video streaming performance.
-It allows you to apply specific network constraints (traffic shaping) on the Sender PC and then measure the impact of those constraints on the Receiver PC.
+This project provides a complete and simplified workflow for testing real-time video streaming performance.
+It allows you to apply specific network constraints (traffic shaping) and measure the impact of those constraints **on the same machine (the Receiver)**.
+This removes network complexity and makes debugging more reliable.

 ## 2. Core Components

 *   **`direct_sender.py`**: Captures and streams video from a webcam.
 *   **`direct_receiver.py`**: Receives and displays the video stream.
-*   **`traffic_shapping/`**: Contains scripts to apply network constraints on the **Sender PC**.
+*   **`traffic_shapping/`**: Contains scripts to apply network constraints on the **Receiver PC**.
     *   `static_tc_control.sh`: Manually set specific network conditions.
     *   `auto_tc_control.sh`: Automatically cycle through predefined network conditions.
 *   **`measurement/`**: Contains the script to measure performance on the **Receiver PC**.
-    *   `performance_monitor.py`: Measures and plots bitrate and latency in real-time.
+    *   `performance_monitor.py`: Measures and plots commanded vs. measured values in real-time.

 ## 3. Prerequisites